bobbyrepo/collaborative-task-management-services/README.md

 ## Introduction

 The Real-Time Collaborative Task Management App's backend is responsible for handling the server-side logic of the application.
-It provides RESTful APIs, handles authentication, and enables real-time functionality using Socket.io.
+It provides RESTful APIs, handles authentication.
 This backend component is built with Node.js and Express, ensuring secure access via JWT-based authentication.

 ## API Documentation